-Professor of Mathematics Julie Theoret came to Johnson State College in the fall of 2008.
-A native of Vermont (Essex Junction), Julie did her undergraduate work at the University of Vermont, where she “briefly flirted with the idea of being an engineer,” before deciding math and mathematics education were a better fit.
+Julie Theoret came to Johnson State College in the fall of 2008.
+A native of Essex Junction, Vermont, Julie did her undergraduate work at the University of Vermont, where she briefly flirted with the idea of being an engineer before deciding math and mathematics education were a better fit.

-After getting her PhD in non-associative algebra at the University of Virginia, she taught for a year at Susquehanna University in Pennsylvania.
-She then moved on to Lyndon State College in Lyndonville, VT, where she taught for eight years.
+After getting her Ph.D. in non-associative algebra at the University of Virginia, she taught for a year at Susquehanna University in Pennsylvania, then moved on to Lyndon State College, where she taught for eight years.

-Her Vermont roots made staying in the state attractive, and when she was offered a position at Johnson State (which was closer to her family in Chittenden County) she accepted.
-“I really enjoy teaching in the Vermont State Colleges system,” explains Julie.
-“I like the small size of the faculty and student communities, as well as the variety of students in my classes.”
+Her Vermont roots made staying in the state attractive, so when she was offered a position at Johnson State (closer to her family), she accepted.

 She enjoys teaching at Johnson State because of its small community and the ability to get to know her students outside of the classroom.

 Julie is an avid fan of singing and musical theater — as a viewer, but also as a participant.
 She also enjoys hanging out and vacationing with her family, watching movies, teaching water workouts, going for walks and going to the beach.

 If you think Julie only talks about math, ask her about Parcheesi and MacGyver.